namelessprofit/TradeUp_1/README.md

 TradeUP is based on the story of a Canadian blogger named [Kyle MacDonald](https://en.wikipedia.org/wiki/One_red_paperclip) who bartered his way from a single red paperclip to a house in a series of fourteen online trades over the course of a year.
 This story inspired our group to build a Craigslist-style trading app that encourages users to continue trading up to see the limitless possibilities that they can get.

+## User Story

+1. A user can sign up, log in, customize their profile, and post an item, experience, or service to trade.
+2. A user can browse trades by category and save them to their favorites.
+3. A user can initiate a trade by offering up an item, service, or experience they have created previously.
+4. A user can receive trades offers and either request or decline to pursue to it.
+5. If accepted, the initiator and receiver both gain access to each other's personal information to proceed with meeting up and finalizing details.
+6. Users can rate each other post-transaction on a scale of 1-5.

 ## Technologies
 - Ruby
 - Rails